sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

 Make sure to leave password blank to enable keyless auth

-#### 2. Add local public key to authorized_keys
+#### 2. Add local public key to authorized_keys on your Synology

-To authenticate and encrypt the connection to the synology you have to add your local keyless public key to your synology.
+To authenticate and encrypt the connection to the Synology you have to add your local keyless public key to your Synology.

 Get the keyless public key (Linux, Mac)